mxagar/statistics_with_python_coursera/03_Fitting_Models/Statistics_Python_3_FittingModels.md

 - A multilevel model would yield a regression line for each subject across the time
 - A marginal model yields a unique overall regression line for all subjects across the time

 So, as far as I understandd, the fit is like in an ordinary linear regression?
+The main difference, as I understand, is that the covariance matrix of the predictions is modelled?

 Marginal models are used when